roscopeco/anos/README.md

 Here, it's running on an old i5 4th-gen (Haswell) with 16GiB RAM.
 Haswell is the oldest architecture that Anos "officially" supports.

-It's running two processes (The SYSTEM user-mode supervisor, and a simple test server loaded from RAM disk via IPC messaging with SYSTEM) with multiple threads on the different cores.
+There are several user-mode processes running (The SYSTEM user-mode supervisor, the DEVMAN device manager, and drivers for the PCI bus and AHCI controllers) loaded from RAM disk via IPC messaging with SYSTEM) with multiple threads on the different cores.

 All the basics of running programs is tested here - new process setup,